crowdsecurity/cs-custom-bouncer/README.md

 ## Upgrade

-If you already have installed `cs-custom-bouncer`, please download the [latest release](https://github.com/crowdsecurity/cs-custom-bouncer/releases) and run the following commands:
+If you already have `cs-custom-bouncer` installed, please download the [latest release](https://github.com/crowdsecurity/cs-custom-bouncer/releases) and run the following commands to upgrade it:

 ```bash
 tar xzvf cs-custom-bouncer.tgz